BartMassey/wordle5/README.md

   calculated greedily using letter frequencies over the dictionary rather than iteratively.
 The program finds global pseudovowels "aeilnorsu" for the standard dictionary.
-(Fun Wordle consequence: if you start with "alien" and miss everything, "tours" is guaranteed to hit something.)
+Note that these are only pseudovowels for a dictionary of words with no duplicate letters: "pygmy" is a counterexample otherwise.

   Pruning against global pseudovowels and standard vowels gives a gives a large reduction in search space.
 This is a